running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 **Attack vs Elemental vs Min/Max**

 Elemental damage beats attack at lower player levels because of the higher number per item level.
 However, as the player starts to level up the Attack added from an item will be higher than indicated by the number because the attribute has a bonus based on the players level.
 Enemies can also be immuned to Elemental damage, making regular Attack a more reliable attribute.
 Min/Max are beaten by both of the other attributes as they only add half of the damage, making them worse attributes in almost all cases.
 The only exception would be when fighting an enemy that is immuned/resistant to Elemental damage.

+Lightning damage is a bit unique as it deals ordinary damage as well as damage when hit by enemy (great when being attacked by multiple enemies as it deals damage to alla of them).

 ## Superunique attributes